Dryer vent greasy

 Reattach the vent

-Once the vent is clean, reconnect it securely to the dryer and ensure there are no gaps or leaks.
+Once the vent is clean, reconnect it securely to the back of the dryer.

 Frequently Asked Questions